JonKing93/Paleo-DA-Hackathon--October-2022/source/stateVector/concepts.rst

 we can see that the example state vector includes three variables: temperature (**T**), global mean temperature (**Tmean**), and precipitation (**P**).
 The **T** and **Tmean** variables are probably derived from the same gridfile (and possibly the **P** variable as well).

-We'll discuss state vector variables in greater detail in the next coding session.
+Note that the definition of a state vector variable says nothing about specific *climate* variables.
+In fact, a given state vector variable can even include multiple climate variables, so long as those climate variables are derived from the same gridfile.
+(This can occur when a gridfile includes a ``var`` dimension with multiple variables).
+We'll discuss state vector variables again in the :ref:`next coding session <sv.add>`.
 For now, the important point is that each variable is built from data in an associated gridfile.

 Ensemble and State Dimensions